Weather Information links for sailors

 Australian Red Ensign

-The story - Why does Largs Bay Sailing Club fly the Red Ensign instead of the Australian Flag
+Why does Largs Bay Sailing Club fly the Red Ensign

 The Shipping Registration Act of 1981 confirmed that the Red Ensign was the proper "colours" for Australian registered ships and that private boats could fly either the Red Ensign or the Australian National Flag.
 After that time flying of the red ensign became a rarity on land.

-Largs Bay Sailing Club had flown the Red Ensign since the club's foundation in 1926-1927 and therefore the club officers decided to continue to use the Red Ensign as the club's official Australian flag.
+Largs Bay Sailing Club had flown the Red Ensign since the club's foundation in 1926-1927 and therefore the club officers decided to continue as a tradition to use the Red Ensign as the club's official Australian flag.